kindlytree/ai/README.md

-# AI related articles and codes
+# AI related articles and samples

 The goal of this reposistory is to summarize the AI technologies and implementations.